ICRR for Sites

 CR programs in low-resource settings (i.e., low or middle-income country according to World Bank, or in region within a higher-income country where there is under-development of CR due to limited financial resources, lack of healthcare system resources, lack of patient and provider awareness, and/or patient disadvantage [e.g., limited social resources, geographic barriers] are eligible to join the registry.
 A CR program is defined as one that offers initial assessment, structured exercise (can be supervised or unsupervised) and at least one other strategy to control risk factors.
 The registry pertains to phase II CR.

 WHAT IS INVOLVED:

-As per the data dictionary on the website, there are 10 program-reported variables collected pre and post-program, and 16 patient-reported variables if you opt in to patient report (or you can provide the information directly if you want to collect it directly from patients).
-Patients are asked to enter data pre and post-program, and annually thereafter.
-The data are entered online into the secure registry, in anonymized manner.
+As per the data dictionary on the website, there are 12 program-reported variables collected pre and post-program, and 17 patient-reported variables if you opt in to patient report (or you can provide the information directly if you want to collect it directly from patients).
+Data are entered pre and post-program, and annually thereafter online into the secure registry, in anonymized manner.